SineScire/KimikoCase/Manual.md

 | Soldering Iron | 1x | To press in the brass inserts |

 ## 1. Printing the parts
+* The gasket is printed with a flexible type of filament with a hardness around 95A
 * Suggested printing orientations for the parts with supports enabled, showing right hand side case only.

 | Top housing | Bottom housing | Switchplate |